TaireruLLC/gitbase/README.md

 # Consider using [GitBase Web](https://tairerullc.vercel.app/apps/gitbase_web.html):
 ## Gitbase Web:

-### Gitbase Web is an extension of the PyPi module by Taireru LLC called GitBase.
+### Gitbase Web is an extension of the python project by Taireru LLC called GitBase.
 This extension allows the developer to veiw all of their saved data via the web.
 ### Please note that to view said data you **MUST** use a private repo and use a website hosting service such as vercel.

 ## Links: